mcand/quiz-app/README.md

 # Quiz App

-## Running the application in developmnet
+## Running the application in development

 `npm install`